Daniel Libeskind – the CJM museum in San Francisco

 Thus, the design of the museum is based on a precise Hebrew world; a world made by letters that, for the Jewish tradition, are not mere signs but actual creative forces.
-The world chosen by Libeskind as conceptual and formal reference is “L’ Chaim“, a traditional Hebrew drinking toast meaning “To Life”.
+The world chosen by Libeskind as a conceptual and formal reference is “L’ Chaim“, a traditional Hebrew drinking toast meaning “To Life”.

 The Hebrew word “Chaim”, composed by the two letters chet and yud

-Libeskind himself explains how he used the world Chai (Life), which is composed by the letters chet” (ח) and yud ( י), to give significance and shape to museum building: “ the “chet” provides an overall continuity for the exhibition and educational spaces, and the “yud” with its 36 windows, serves as special exhibition, performance and event space”.
+Libeskind himself explains how he used the word Chai (Life), which is composed by the letters chet” (ח) and yud ( י), to give significance and shape to museum building: “ the “chet” provides an overall continuity for the exhibition and educational spaces, and the “yud” with its 36 windows, serves as special exhibition, performance and event space”.
 In essence, Libeskind’s design is a constant celebration of the dialogue between two elements: old and new, tradition and innovation, life and art.